pojesh/PIM-Matrix-Compiler/README.md

 A specialized compiler that translates C++ matrix multiplication code into custom ISA instructions for DRAM-based Processing-in-Memory (PIM) architecture.
 This project implements a complete toolchain that analyzes matrix operations, identifies parallelizable loops, maps data to DRAM rows, and generates optimized instructions for LUT-based PIM execution.

+This compiler generates a ThreeAddressCode (TAC) representation of the input matrix multiplication code, which is then used to generate the 32bit ISA instructions for the PIM architecture.
+Further the 32bit ISA instructions are converted to 24bit ISA instructions as discussed in attached research paper.
+Alternatively the 24bit ISA instructions can be generated directly from the TAC representation with slight modifications in the implementation.

 ## 📂 Directory Structure

 ```